-Hand signals for traffic control by police and drivers
+Police arm signals for traffic control and driver hand signals

-A guest contribution by Mike Wheale in association with his father, Les Wheale (born April, 1914)
+By Mike Wheale in association with his father, Les Wheale (born April, 1914) who frequently drove using and responding to arm traffic signals

-Hand signals by police to drivers on 'point duty'
+Arm and hand signals by police on 'point duty'

 AA men would also stop and direct the traffic in the same way, if they came upon a road junction or accident where motorists were being held up.